Academic Policies and Regulations - Undergraduate

 Change of Campus

-Students attending one session or campus of the University may transfer to another session or campus by contacting the appropriate dean of the new session or campus.
+Students attending one campus of the University may transfer to another campus by contacting the appropriate dean of the new campus.

 Traditional Day Students Enrolling in Evening Undergraduate (SPS) Courses

 Traditional day students are expected to complete their degree requirements through courses offered during the day session.
 However, traditional day students may take courses in the School of Professional and Continuing Studies, consistent with the University policy on credit loads, provided they fulfill the following conditions: